binipringle/torts/_texts/0-outline.md

 If venue is improper, the court **must** either (1) transfer to the proper venue if the interest of justice so requires, or (2)	dismiss.

-- {:.indent-2}(i) Where venue is proper.
-Even if venue is proper, the court may use its discretion to transfer venue if (1) the transfer is necessary for the convenience of the parties and the convenience of witnesses; **and** (2) the interest of justice so requires **and** (3) the action could have been brought in the receiving court.
+- {:.indent-2}(i) Even if venue is proper, the court may use its discretion to transfer venue if (1) the transfer is necessary for the convenience of the parties and the convenience of witnesses; **and** (2) the interest of justice so requires **and** (3) the action could have been brought in the receiving court.

-- {:.indent-2}(ii)	Forum non conveniens.
-When the more appropriate forum is not a U.S. District Court (aka Forum Non Conveniens), courts will apply a balancing test between private and public interests. (rule from case we read)
+- {:.indent-2}(ii)	**Forum non conveniens**.
+When the more appropriate forum is not a U.S. District Court (aka forum non conveniens), courts will apply a balancing test between private and public interests.
-- {:.indent-4}(1)	**Private interests** include access to evidence and witnesses, connection of plaintiff’s claim to forum, et(c)
+- {:.indent-4}(1)	**Private interests** include access to evidence and witnesses, connection of plaintiff’s claim to forum, etc.
-- {:.indent-4}(2) **Public interests** include good use of court’s finite resources, avoiding multiple sets of laws which may confuse jury, local interest in having a case heard at home, et(c)
+- {:.indent-4}(2) **Public interests** include good use of court’s finite resources, avoiding multiple sets of laws which may confuse jury, local interest in having a case heard at home, etc.

-Courts do not take into consideration which forum has more favorable laws for plaintiff's claim (get language from above mentioned case).
+Courts do not take into consideration which forum has more favorable laws for plaintiff's claim.

 ---